 First of all, there is the problem of efficiency.
 When hydrogen is converted into electricity in a fuel cell, some of the energy is lost during the process.
 Only around 60% of the energy stored in the hydrogen can be converted into electricity.
 The remaining 40% is lost as heat or in other processes.
 Combined with the high price of hydrogen today, FCEV’s total cost of ownership (TOC) is generally higher than that of BEV.

-Another big challenge for FCEVs is the lack of infrastructure for refueling stations which makes it challenging for FCEV owners to travel long distances or even find a place to refuel.
-According to TUV Süd latest audit, there were only 814 hydrogen fueling stations in operation across 37 countries worldwide.
+Another big challenge for FCEVs is the lack of hydrogen refueling stations which makes it challenging for FCEV owners to travel long distances or even find a place to refuel.
+According to H2stations.org latest audit, there were only 814 hydrogen fueling stations in operation across 37 countries worldwide at the end of 2022.
 An addition of 130 stations compared to 2021.
 Another 315 stations are already in the planning stage.
-By comparison, the number of public charging points available for BEVs and PHEVs was much higher, with over 1.7 million such points located worldwide (IEA data).
+By comparison, the number of public charging points available for BEVs and PHEVs was significantly greater.
+In 2022 alone, about 900,000 new stations were installed, bringing the total to over 2.7 million charging points globally, as reported by IEA.

 More than half (455) hydrogen stations are operating in Asia 165 in Japan, 149 in South Korea, and 138 in China.
 South Korea was again leading globally with 45 new fueling stations and is increasingly expanding the infrastructure for all fuel-cell electric vehicles.
-Europe had 254 hydrogen stations at year-end, 105 of which are in Germany.
+Europe had 254 hydrogen stations at year-end, 105 of which were in Germany.
 North America had in total 89 stations, 70 of them located in California.
-This distribution is more or less similar to an analysis from Gen Consulting Company in which they concluded that Asia had a 53% share of the total numbers of hydrogen fueling stations, Europe 33%, and the US 13% for the year 2021.

 The question remains.
 Will FCEV be able to keep pace with BEV?